Victoria Hospital for Sick Children: History

-Since 1993, it has been home to Canadian Red Cross Regional Blood Centre and later the Canadian Blood Services Regional Blood Centre.
-It is located at the corner of College and Elizabeth Streets, near the Toronto General Hospital.
+In 1993, it was renovated at a cost of CA$23 million to become the home to the Canadian Red Cross Regional Blood Centre.
+The agency is now called Canadian Blood Services.

 Architecture

 The building, which is made of sandstone, is rendered in the Richardsonian Romanesque style, then a trend in the design of buildings.
 Thick masonry walls are used as structure, with heavily rusticated stone used at the base.
 There is a cavernous door opening and windows are set deeply in reveals.
-The roof is steeply pitched, proving ventilation to the building (Adams 206).
+The roof is steeply pitched, proving ventilation to the building.

 Awards

-The building was awarded with Commendation of Adaptive Reuse by the Toronto Historical Board after it was reconstructed in 1993 by Parkin Architects (Official Parkin).
+The building was awarded with Commendation of Adaptive Reuse by the Toronto Historical Board after it was reconstructed in 1993 by Parkin Architects.